humdrum-tools/humdrum-documentation/tool/yank/index.md

 ### EXAMPLES

-The following examples illustrate how the **yank** command may be used.
+The following examples illustrate how the <span class="tool">yank</span> command may be used.

 ``